Home » Symptoms » Dog Symptoms A-Z » Keratitis (Corneal Inflammation)

 Visual disturbances: Depending on the severity of the inflammation, the dog’s vision may be impaired, which can manifest as insecure or uncoordinated behavior.

-Symptom recognition for animal owners and veterinary diagnostic procedures
+Symptom recognition for the pet owner and veterinary diagnostic procedure

 In some cases, a blood testA blood test is a laboratory procedure in which blood is drawn and analyzed to obtain information about the body's health.
-It can include various parameters such as blood sugar, blood count, liver and kidney values. may be necessary to rule out autoimmune diseasesAutoimmune diseases are conditions in which the immune system mistakenly attacks the body's own cells or tissues as if they were foreign substances.
+It can include various parameters such as blood sugar, blood count, liver and kidney values. may be required to rule out autoimmune diseasesAutoimmune diseases are conditions in which the immune system mistakenly attacks the body's own cells or tissues as if they were foreign substances.
 Examples in dogs and cats include autoimmune hemolytic anemia and systemic lupus erythematosus. or systemic infections.
 A comprehensive diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. is crucial to initiate the correct treatment and avoid complications.
+It is the first step in the management and treatment of patients. is crucial to starting the correct treatment and avoiding complications.

-What can pet owners do and professional therapy options
+What the pet owner can do and professional therapy options

 While waiting for the vet visit, the pet owner should try to prevent the dog from rubbing its eyes, as this could further damage the cornea.
 A protective collar can be helpful in such cases to prevent access to the eye.